adamoutler/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 (MacOS) Connect the MicroSD card to your computer and flash the usb_share image using [balenaEtcher](https://www.balena.io/etcher/).
 (Windows) Connect the MicroSD card to your computer and flash the usb_share image using [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).

 Step 4.
 Edit the [wpa_supplicant.conf](https://github.com/tds2021/Pi-Zero-W-Smart-USB-Flash-Drive/blob/main/wpa_supplicant.conf) file provided, changing the placeholders network and password to your wireless networks SSID and password.
+Make sure that an "extra" file extension is added when you savethe file to your computer (such as txt).
+The file name must remain wpa_supplicant.conf.

 Step 5.
 Copy the *wpa_supplicant.conf* file to the boot partition of the SD card.